spacecolonyone/MarsCityState/README.md

 ```

 The module has three layers:
  * The lower layer is for the logistics in the city - for transporation.
 It contains 3 tubes connecting its opposite sides with an electro-mechanical dispatcher unit that controls the movement of capsules in the tubes.
-The dispatcher unit will maintain the speed of the capsules in transit through the module, will pull the capsules that are sent to this module out of the transport tubes and will store them in the upper layer, and will put the capsules that are sent from this module into the transport tubes.
+The dispatcher unit will maintain the speed of the capsules in transit through the module, will pull the capsules that are sent to this module out of the transport tubes and will store them in the middle layer, and will put the capsules that are sent from this module into the transport tubes.
  * The middle layer serves as a storage for resources and as a highly protected environment.
-The capsules that are stored in the upper layer of the module can be used by appliances placed on the module, or can be just stored for future use.
+The capsules that are stored in the middle layer of the module can be used by appliances placed in the upper layer of the module, or can be just stored for future use.
  * The upper layer is an inflatable cover that provides the living spaces of the city.
 When inflated it is 3 meters high and with a volume of 30 cubic meters.
 The top plate is supported by six inflated columns.
-These support columns are attached to the neighboring modules.
-Any of the six sides can be covered to form a wall between the modules or it can otherwise be used as a door to the next module.
-When the module is deflated, the inflatable supporting columns and the wall covers get inside jobs in the middle layer while the top plate lays tighly on to of the middle layer.
+These support columns can be attached to the neighboring modules.
+Any of the six sides can be covered to form a wall between the modules or can otherwise be used as a door to the next module.
+When the module is deflated, the inflatable supporting columns and the wall covers get inside jobs in the middle layer while the top plate lays securely on top of the middle layer.

 The most visible part of the module is the inflatable upper layer.
 This is where people live and work.
 The same standardized structure of the module will be used for all needs - private, social and industrial areas - so that they can interconnect and work together as the transport backbone of the city.
-The modules can also be equipped with different instruments and will store capsules with different resources to fit the purpose of the area it is placed in.
+The modules can also be equipped with different instruments and will store capsules with different resources to fit the purpose of the area they are located in.
 For example, modules in private areas will have home furniture and appliances, while industrial areas will have office furniture, manufacturing machinery or may be even defalated if used for robotic activities.

 The middle layer of the module is usually used for storage.
 But in private areas, its highly protected environment is also used by residents as a healthy place to sleep in and as an emergency bunker.
 This layer can be equipped with instruments for health monitoring and treatment.

 The module is at all times participating in the logistics system of the city as a transport relay.
-It is the lower lay of the module that is responsible for that.
+It is the lower layer of the module that is responsible for that.
 The module is connected to other modules tiling in a honeycomb structure.
 The tubes of adjacent modules get connected to form long pipes for transportation of goods in the capsules.

 This diagram shows the modules of a neighborhood with the privates areas of a few residences, the social areas of streets and gathering places, and the industrial areas of a few shops: